The Seventies Story

-The Seventies Story is the 16th and most recent album by pop group Brotherhood of Man, released in 2002.
+The Seventies Story is the 16th and last album by pop group Brotherhood of Man, released in 2002.
 It is based on a live stage show the group had undertaken at the time.

 Overview

 The show reflects on the music and events of the 1970s, with the group performing the songs, while one of the members narrates events in between.
 Songs from the show were recorded and included on this album, which was not officially released by a record company, but was produced by the group themselves for sale at the show or by mail order.
 The tracks from the album have since been released on generally available compact discs and for download.
 It is the group's first album to be solely available on CD and remains their most recent album release.
 Included among the tracks are a number of Brotherhood of Man's own hits such as "Save Your Kisses for Me".
 The album contains 26 tracks (although boasts 29 - the other three being part of a medley), most of which are full-length versions, while some are shortened down to one-minute snippets.
 Track "Let Me Sleep On It" is a retitling of Meat Loaf's "Paradise by the Dashboard Light", which while never a single in the United Kingdom, was a song the group had performed in concert for many years previously.
 Track "I Could Be So Good for You" is included to signify the beginning of the television series Minder, though the song itself wasn't a hit until 1980.

-The group continue (in 2018) to perform the show around the United Kingdom and have received good reviews.
+The group continued up to 2020 to perform the show and concerts around the United Kingdom and have received good reviews up to Martin Lee's passing.